From Mike Samuel · Co-creator of Google Calendar

 Every target runtime

 Emit idiomatic, reviewable code in the languages a stack already runs, or migrate an existing system into one of them.
-Behavior stays identical, by construction.
+The semantics stay the same, by construction.

 III.